032: That Wasn’t Very SEL of Me

 Jul 28, 2022

 By May 2019, my husband and I had saved enough money to take our three boys to Italy to visit his sister and extended family.
-Both of his parents were born and raised in small towns just south of Rome and still had property there.
+His parents were born and raised in small towns just south of Rome and still had property there.

-My boys had never been to Europe, so we wanted to make this trip special.
+My boys had never been to Europe, so we wanted to make this trip memorable.
 We asked each kiddo where they wanted to go most in Italy.
 The two younger boys immediately said Florence and Pisa, while my oldest son said Venice.
-(ALL excellent choices, BTW!)
+(These are all excellent choices, by the way!)

-After spending a few days visiting with Carlo’s sister’s family in Rome, we rose around 4 AM, and the five of us got into a car that would be considered small-ish in the United States.
-We drove three and a half hours north to Florence, drove down some streets we probably shouldn’t have to find parking, and spent a few hours taking in the sites, stores, and architecture.
+After spending a few days visiting with Carlo’s sister’s family in Rome, we rose around 4 AM, and the five of us got into a car that some would consider small-ish in the United States.
+We drove three and a half hours north to Florence, went down some streets where we probably shouldn’t have to find parking and spent a few hours looking at the sites, stores, and architecture.

 We returned to the car, crammed in, and drove another 90 minutes to Pisa.
 The two younger boys were thrilled to take pictures that looked like they were holding up the Leaning Tower of Pisa!
-There wasn’t a whole lot else to do outside of that town square.
+There wasn’t much else to do outside of that town square.

 “I am tired.”